-The recommended way of installing Imbo is by creating a composer. json file for your installation, and then install Imbo and optional 3rd party plug-ins via Composer.
-You will need the following directory structure for this method to work:
+To install Imbo on the server you should use Composer.
+Create a composer. json file for your installation, and install Imbo and optional 3rd party plug-ins via the composer binary.
+First, you will need the following directory structure:

 '''

 /path/to/install/composer.json

 /path/to/install/config/

 '''